DroidIron/Ray-marching/README.md

 # Ray-marching
- A ray marching project I have been working on.
+ A ray marching engine using C, OpenGL and Cglm.
 This project consists of 9 "modes/scenes" were a few diffrent ray marching algortihms are put to work.

  ![ray_marching_sphere](https://github.com/user-attachments/assets/f8cab48f-d62f-43c7-bfea-27248e35e6ff)